anurag265/sudoku_game/README.md

 - **Play Game:** From the home screen, click "Play Game" to start a new Sudoku puzzle.
 - **Quit Game:** Press the `Esc` key during the game to pause and return to the home screen or quit the game.

+## Distribution

+If you just want to play the game without setting up a development environment, follow these steps:

+1. Download the ZIP file from the `dist` folder.
+2. Unzip the downloaded file.
+3. Open the unzipped folder.
+4. Double-click on `SudokuGame.exe` to start playing the game.

 ## Project Structure